WordPress/gutenberg/packages/compose/README.md

 The `compose` package is a collection of handy [Higher Order Components](https://facebook.github.io/react/docs/higher-order-components.html) (HOCs) you can use to wrap your WordPress components and provide some basic features like: state, instance id, pure...

-The **compose** function is an alias to [flowRight](https://lodash.com/docs/#flowRight) from Lodash.
-It comes from functional programming world and allows to compose any number of functions.
+The `compose` function is an alias to [flowRight](https://lodash.com/docs/#flowRight) from Lodash.
+It comes from functional programming, and allows you to compose any number of functions.
+You might also think of this as layering functions; `compose` will execute each function in sequence, passing the output of the function to the next function.

 An example that illustrates it for two functions:

 ```js
 const compose = ( f, g ) => x
     => f( g( x ) );
 ```

-Here's a simplified example of **compose** in use from our code, see [plugin-sidebar](https://github.com/WordPress/gutenberg/blob/master/packages/edit-post/src/components/sidebar/plugin-sidebar/index.js) for full code:
+Here's a simplified example of **compose** in use from Gutenberg's [`PluginSidebar` component](https://github.com/WordPress/gutenberg/blob/master/packages/edit-post/src/components/sidebar/plugin-sidebar/index.js):

 Using compose: